anushacodes/ml-from-scratch/README.md

-all my ml implementtions (using numpy only) for learning purpose
+all my ml implementaions (using numpy only) for learning purpose